 The sculpture set into the entrance hall of the Royal London Hospital is a

-“live sculpture“ in a permanent evolution through time, composed by a live Fig tree (Ficus Benjamina) and stones.
+permanent evolution through time, composed by a live Fig tree (Ficus Benjamina) and stones.

-By working with a live tree and stones, my desire is to use an universal vocabulary on which, without any words, every body from any country could remember its own roots and build its own story.
+By working with a live tree and stones, my desire is to use an universal vocabulary on which,

-My choice of a fig tree from Asia and granite from Europe is clearly influenced by the history and the life of White Chapel.
 From the beginning of the existence of London until now, East End including White Chapel has been the most polyglot area of the city and the poorest part of London.

 The more recent immigration dates back to 1964 by the arriving of Pakistan and Indian communities.

-Even if White Chapel is still composed of a Jewish community, now, the highest population is from Pakistan and India.
+Even if White Chapel is still composed of a Jewish community, now, the highest population is

 By using the ficus Benjamina, my desire is to work on the uniting of the occident and Orient by using a plant on which Oriental people could recognise a part of their culture and natural environment from their country of origin.